 Receiving an inheritance from a loved one can be thrilling, but for some it may also cause some concern.
 In fact, there are a host of questions you may have when you receive the news that an inheritance is coming your way – including, “Does this mean that I’m going to have to pay tax on this inheritance?”
 Inheritance tax is different from estate taxes, which is also different from (although related to) the gift tax.
 Whether or not you will be required to pay an inheritance tax depends on which state you, the beneficiary, live in.
 Here are the answers to five common inheritance tax questions as it applies to beneficiaries that are residents of Nevada.

-No. 1 – What is the inheritance tax?
+No. 1 – What is a inheritance tax?

 No. 2 – Do I have to worry about a Nevada inheritance tax?